panxiaoyan225-sudo/Notebooks_Databricks-Colab/README.md

 ## 🛠️ Installation & Usage

-### For Colab:
-1. Upload the `.ipynb` file to Google Colab.
-2. Ensure you have the required Google Drive file IDs.
-3. Select `Runtime > Run all`.

-### For Databricks:
+### For Databricks (Local Python or Spark):
-1. Import the notebook into your Databricks Workspace.
+1. Import the `.ipynb` files into your Databricks Workspace.
-2. Attach the notebook to a running Cluster (Runtime 10.4 LTS or higher recommended).
+2. Attach the notebook to a running Cluster (Runtime 10.4 LTS or higher).
-3. Ensure your **Git Integration** is configured to sync with this repository.
-4. Run the cells sequentially to initialize the Spark Views.
+3. **For Local Python:** Run the cell labeled `FINAL STABLE LOCAL PANDAS PORT`.
+4. **For Spark:** Run the cell labeled `CELL 1: Setup and Data Ingestion`.

 ---

 ## 🧪 Analytical Examples Included

 ### 1. Chain-Level Staffing Analysis
-Aggregates statewide staffing hours to identify the top 10 healthcare chains by volume.
+Aggregates statewide staffing hours to identify the top 10 healthcare chains by volume and market share.
-- **Calculates:** Total facilities, active reporting units, and percentage of statewide market share.

 ### 2. Admin Contact Matching
-A targeted script to identify the top 100 facilities by labor volume and retrieve their administrator's contact details for business development.
+A targeted algorithm to identify the top 100 facilities by labor volume and retrieve their administrator's contact details for business development outreach.

 ---
-*Note: This project was developed as a technical assessment to demonstrate proficiency in Decision Intelligence and Data Engineering across both research and enterprise environments.*
+*Note: This project was developed as a technical assessment to demonstrate proficiency in Decision Intelligence and Data Engineering across research, mid-market, and enterprise environments.*